mrjoshbear/after-sundown-2e/3-characters/3-resources-and-obligations.md

 | 2      | ... a hideout in the Dreamlands
 |        | ... a group of unregistered orphans
 | 3      | ... bottled dreams or nightmares
-|        | ... a soviet-era nuclear weapon
+|        | ... a Soviet-era nuclear weapon
 | 4      | ... smallpox
 |        | ...
 Rembrandt's _Storm on the Sea_
 | 5      | ... the blood of a powerful elder